Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

 > We seek to maintain sanity and competence as a proudly Brazilian open-source project.

 ## What is Copacabana Linux?
+Copacabana Linux is an independent Linux(R) distribution focused on simplicity, sanity, modularity and liberty (as in Enlightenment).
+A more technical and detailed introduction can be seen in the [`intro`](../intro.1) section if you don't want to read about the history of the project.

 ## How did Pindorama started?